Processing...

 Similarly, all the aforementioned physical and virtual systems require continuous maintenance.
 Costs connected with auditing and fixing hardware, software, and infrastructure are called maintenance expenses.
 Depending on the agreement, some cloud providers charge their customers for support services.

 Aside from common factors that affect cloud computing costs, you may see some extra fees in your monthly bill.
-For example, some vendors have exit fees that come into place when a customer terminates the contract.
+For example, some vendors have exit fees that come into place when a customer terminates their contract.
 Your location may also become a determinant as vendors offer different rates based on the region and availability zone.
 Finally, most cloud companies set limitations on data and storage in their pricing options.
-If you exceed the limit, you will incur additional costs.
+If you exceed the limit, you’ll incur additional costs.

 Be the first to get blog updates and NIX news!